KhronosGroup/Vulkan-ValidationLayers/docs/synchronization_usage.md

 Synchronization will ideally be run periodically after resolving any outstanding validation checks from all other validation objects, so that issues may be addressed in early stages of development.

+Synchronization can easily be enabled and configured using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html) included with the Vulkan SDK.
+You can also manually enable Synchronization following instructions below.

 The specific areas covered by this layer are currently tracked in